 The purpose of the award is to foster excellence in pediatric liver disease research.
 Only a physician/scientist with a primary appointment affiliation in a department of pediatrics will be eligible (fellows and junior faculty within three years of appointment).
 Applicant must be a member of AASLD.

 The purpose of the award is to recognize high quality research undertaken by a resident in training.
 Applicant must be in training in an accredited US residency program (internal medicine, surgery, pathology, etc.; sub-specialty fellows are not eligible).
 The applicant must be a primary contributor of the project and committed to a career in liver disease.
 Applicant must be a member of AASLD.

-The AASLD Foundation Memorial Travel Award Program was created to provide donors an opportunity to support young investigators while also honoring the legacy of colleagues, family, and friends, in memoriam by establishing a distinct travel award.
-These awards are bestowed upon highly-meritorious abstracts submitted for consideration of an Abstract Travel Award.
-You do not need to submit a separate application – all Abstract Travel Award applicants that also meet the criteria for a given Memorial Travel Award will be considered.
+The AASLD Foundation Memorial Travel Award Program was created to provide donors an opportunity to support early career investigators while also honoring the legacy of colleagues, family, and friends, in memoriam by establishing a distinct travel award.
+These awards are bestowed upon highly-meritorious abstracts submitted for consideration of an Abstract Award.
+You do not need to submit a separate application – all Abstract Award applicants that also meet the criteria for a given Memorial Travel Award will be considered.